 Clauses 5-10

 Clause 5 of the Bill designates Competent National Authorities for the purposes of the Bill.
-The Biodiversity Unit of the Ministry responsible for biodiversity and biosafety is the focal point for Saint Lucia under clause 6 of the Bill.
-The functions of the Biodiversity Unit of the Ministry responsible for biodiversity and biosafety are also identified in clause 6 of the Bill.
+The Sustainable Development and Environment Division of the Ministry responsible for biodiversity and biosafety is the focal point for Saint Lucia under clause 6 of the Bill.
+The functions of the Sustainable Development and Environment Division of the Ministry responsible for biodiversity and biosafety are also identified in clause 6 of the Bill.
 The functions of the Sustainable Development and Environment Officer and the Public Education Specialist are stated in clauses 7 and 8 of the Bill.
 The functions of the Information Technology Officer and inspectors are in clauses 9 and 10 of the Bill.

 Clauses 11-26